PUBLICATION ETHICS AND MALPRACTICE STATEMENT

 Fair play and editorial independence

-Editors evaluate submitted manuscripts exclusively on the basis of their academic merit (importance, originality, study's validity, clarity) and its relevance to the journal's scope, without regard to the authors' race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
+The General Editor will evaluate submitted manuscripts on the basis of their academic merit (importance, originality, study's validity, clarity) and its relevance to the journal's scope, without regard to the authors' race, gender, sexual orientation, ethnic origin, citizenship, religious belief, political philosophy or institutional affiliation.
 Decisions to edit and publish are not determined by the policies of governments or any other agencies outside of the journal itself.
 The Editor-in-Chief has full authority over the entire editorial content of the journal and the timing of publication of that content.

 Confidentiality

-Editors and editorial staff will not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+The editor will not disclose information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor's, reviewer's or any other reader's own research without the express written consent of the author.
+Unpublished materials disclosed in a submitted manuscript must not be used in the editor's, reviewer's or any other reader's own research without the express written consent of the author.

 Publication decisions

-The editors ensure that all submitted manuscripts being considered for publication undergo peer-review by at least two reviewers who are expert in the field.
-The Editor-in-Chief is responsible for deciding which of the manuscripts submitted to the journal will be published, based on the validation of the work in question, its importance to researchers and readers, the reviewers' comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
-The Editor-in-Chief may confer with other editors or reviewers in making this decision.
+The editor will ensure that manuscripts considered for publication undergo expert, double blind peer-review.
+(If the author’s identity cannot be kept confidential, the editor may consider single blind review.)
+Subject to the oversight of the Editor-in Chief and Editorial Board, the editor will decide which manuscripts will be published, based on the validation of the work in question, its importance to researchers and readers (particularly members of ATTA), the reviewers' comments, and such legal requirements as are currently in force regarding libel, copyright infringement and plagiarism.
+The editor may confer with editors of other journals or reviewers in making this decision.

 Involvement and cooperation in investigations

-Editors (in conjunction with the publisher and/or society) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript or published paper.
-Every reported act of unethical publishing behaviour will be looked into, even if it is discovered years after publication.
-JATTA editors will follow the COPE Flowcharts when dealing with cases of suspected misconduct.
-If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be relevant, will be published in the journal.
+The Editor (in conjunction with the Editor-in-Chief and a sub-committee of the Association’s executive) will take responsive measures when ethical concerns are raised with regard to a submitted manuscript.
+Every reported act of unethical publishing behaviour will be investigated, including after publication.
+The journal will follow the COPE Flowcharts when dealing with cases of suspected misconduct.
+If, on investigation, the ethical concern is well-founded, a correction, retraction, expression of concern or other note as may be appropriate, will be published in the journal.
+Furthermore, the relevant article may be removed from the ATTA website.

 DUTIES OF REVIEWERS

-Peer review assists editors in making editorial decisions and, through editorial communications with authors, may assist authors in improving their manuscripts.
+Peer review assists editorial decisions and, through editorial communications with authors, may assist authors in improving their manuscripts.
 Peer review is an essential component of formal scholarly communication and lies at the heart of scientific endeavour.
-JATTA shares the view of many that all scholars who wish to contribute to the scientific process have an obligation to do a fair share of reviewing.
+JATTA shares the view of many that all scholars who wish to contribute to the scientific process should engage in peer review.

 Qualification of reviewers

-Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse himself from the review process.
-The editorial board is responsible for ensuring the competence of the reviewers
+Any selected referee who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the editor and excuse themself from the review process.
+The editorial board is ultimately responsible for ensuring the competence of the reviewers

 Confidentiality